StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/overview.md

 The next chapter explains the deployment of the CloudFormation template created by the transformation with our plugin.

-At last we'll discuss which prerequisites should be met before development for and/or subsequent testing of the CloudFormation Plugin and we'll explain what **you** should know if you want to expand the plugin.
+At last, we'll discuss which prerequisites should be met before development for and/or subsequent testing of the CloudFormation Plugin and we'll explain what **you** should know if you want to expand the plugin.
 Finally, the limitations and known issues with the current version of the plugin will be addressed.